 Cereal Science is a graduate only program whereby M.S. and Ph.D. students will gain knowledge and comprehension of the composition, functionality and utilization of cereals/grains that will allow them to solve and analyze challenges within their field of employment.
 Ph.D. graduates will be able to more extensively analyze, synthesize, and evaluate cereal based systems to meet the demands of their field of employment.

-This interdisciplinary program is comprised of faculty from several departments in the College of Agriculture, Food Systems, and Natural Resources.
-The departments include Cereal and Food Sciences, Plant Sciences, Veterinary and Microbiological Sciences, and Agricultural and Biosystems Engineering.
+This interdisciplinary program involves faculty from several departments in the College of Agriculture, Food Systems, and Natural Resources.
+The departments include Plant Sciences, Veterinary and Microbiological Sciences, and Agricultural and Biosystems Engineering.
 Faculty in the program teach cereal science courses and advise graduate students.